JBaptisteAll/JBaptisteAll/README.md

 - I’m interested to become a data analyst.
   I’m currently working on my SQL skills, and I'm developing my knowledge on Excel, learning Tableau, Power Bi and Python

+- Please feel free to watch my Project and give me any advices you might have Thank You

 - 📫 You can reach me by E-mail at jb.allombert@gmail.com

 <!---